Zeniscribbles/Zeniscribbles.github.io/essays/Reinventing-The-Wheel.md

 to stagnation for developers who fly too close to the sun with any single framework.

-Allow me to soothe your mind, dear reader.UI Frameworks were born from the necessity to
+Allow me to soothe your mind, dear reader.

-streamline and standardize the process of building graphical user interfaces, or GUIs.
-Yes,
+UI Frameworks were born from the necessity to streamline and standardize the process of

-you read that right: HTML and CSS alonewon’t cut it.
-They’re static by nature—the bone
+building graphical user interfaces, or GUIs.
+Yes, you read that right: HTML and CSS alone

-structure of web pages.
-They can’t handle interactive or dynamic features, nor can they create
+won’t cut it.
+They’re static by nature—the bone structure of web pages.
+They can’t handle

-reusable components—a core practice beloved in the software world.
-Though, you’ve likely
+interactive or dynamic features, nor can they create reusable components—a core practice

-realized this by now.
+beloved in the software world.
+Though, you’ve likely realized this by now.

 So why are these so-called UI Frameworks so essential?
 It’s not just about making buttons or